-Within the Pound there are 28 kennels and 3 (1 covered) exercise areas.
-Of these, 16 are general kennels, seven are used for puppies, three are used for isolation and two are for dangerous dogs.
-The Pound has undergone an extensive upgrade and now has 50% of its kennels under roof.
+The pound there are 28 kennels and 3 (1 covered) exercise areas.
+Of the kennels, 16 are general kennels, seven are used for puppies, three are used for isolation and two are for dangerous dogs.
+The pound has undergone an extensive upgrade and now has 50% of its kennels under roof.

 When dogs are impounded, owners have seven days in which to claim their dogs.
 Any dogs not claimed within seven days are either re-homed or euthanized.
-Each dog is assessed by Officers for suitability for re-homing.
+Each dog is assessed by officers for suitability for re-homing.